 Doctor Who launches Doom’s Day

-Launching later in 2023, Doctor Who fans will get the chance to immerse themselves in a thrilling transmedia series featuring Doom, the Universe’s most formidable assassin.
+Launching later in 2023, Doctor Who fans will get the chance to immerse themselves in transmedia series featuring Doom, the Universe’s “most formidable assassin”.
 With a vortex manipulator and only 24 hours to spare, Doom travels across all of time and space in pursuit of the Doctor, hoping to save her from impending doom.

-Bringing Doom to life is Sooz Kempner, a multi-talented performer who is a graduate and Associate of the Royal Academy of Music, and an award-winning stand-up comedian, comedy sketch artist, and actor.
+Bringing Doom to life is Sooz Kempner, a performer who is a graduate and Associate of the Royal Academy of Music, and an award-winning stand-up comedian and comedy sketch artist.
 Kempner is best known for her viral impersonation videos and will be the face and voice of Doom.
 She recently completed filming for a forthcoming Big Talk/CBS Studios series for Freevee and is set to tour her solo comedy show, Playstation, in 2023 before returning to the Edinburgh Fringe Festival this summer.

 Thanks to BBC Pictures